iclr-blogposts/2023/_pages/submitting.md

 #### Method 1: Using Docker

-To render your website locally, follow the instructions for [Local setup using Docker (Recommended on Windows)](https://github.com/iclr-blogposts/iclr-blogposts.github.io/blob/master/README.md#deployment).
+To render your website locally, we follow the instructions for [Local setup using Docker (Recommended on Windows)](https://github.com/iclr-blogposts/iclr-blogposts.github.io/blob/master/README.md#local-setup-using-docker-recommended-on-windows), but specifically you will need to create your own docker container rather than pull it from Dockerhub (because we modified the Gemfile).

-**TODO: update this!!!**
+In summary, the steps are as follows:

+1. Create your Docker image:

+    ```
+    ./bin/docker_build_image.sh
+    ```

+    Remove the `Gemfile.lock` file if prompted.
+    This will create a docker image labeled as `al-folio:latest`.

+2. Run the Docker image:

+    ```
+    ./bin/docker_run.sh
+    ```

+    Remove the `Gemfile.lock` file if prompted.
+    Don't use `dockerhub_run.sh`; this may result in issues with missing jekyll dependencies.

 #### Method 2: Using Jekyll Manually

 For users wishing to not use a Docker container, you can install Jekyll directly to your computer and build the site using Jekyll directly.
 This is done at your own risk, as there are many potential points of error!
-Follow the instructions for rendering the website via conventional `$ bundle exec jekyll serve` commands.
+Follow the instructions for rendering the website via the conventional method of `$ bundle exec jekyll serve`

-**TODO: update this!!!**

 ##### Installation